4 Days in Lisbon: A Comprehensive Itinerary

 Sintra is a municipality of Portugal, just outside of Lisbon.
 Sintra is a gorgeous region of Portugal where you can see magical palaces, castles, and gardens, as well as learn the history of a unique Portuguese municipality.

-How to get to Sintra from Lisbon?
+How to Get to Sintra From Lisbon

 The easiest way to get to Sintra from Lisbon is by local suburban train.
 The train is affordable, efficient, and comfortable, and it runs every 30 minutes on weekdays and weekends from Rossio Station, which is in the center of Lisbon.
-The trip takes 40 minutes each way, and costs less than 5 euro return.
-The train drops you off in the center of Sintra, at Sintra Train Station.

 It’s also possible to visit Sintra by tour.
 Tours run daily from Lisbon and are about 8 hours long.
 It’s definitely possible to visit Sintra in one day, but if you can spend longer, I recommend doing so because there’s a lot to see there!